 In terms of the laws of attraction, it is about creating the space.
 The more blank space on your calendar, the more room for new opportunities to come your way.
 If you are too busy, then you’ll miss the opportunities around you.

 A good system is one that works for your personal style.
 If you’ve tried someone else’s method and it doesn’t work, then it isn’t a good system for you.
 The key here is to try out different systems until you find the one that works for you.
 A good system is one that is easier to use than not.

-Here are 3 simple systems to create more time and space in your own life:
+Here are 3 easy systems to simplify your life and create more time and space: